-For nonprofits, community health centers, and outreach programs, chronic care coordination isn’t a luxury—it’s a lifeline.
-Done right, it helps close the gaps between diagnosis, treatment, and daily life management.
+For community health programs, community health clinics, and outreach initiatives, chronic care coordination (CCC) isn’t a luxury—it’s a lifeline.
+Done effectively, it bridges the gaps between diagnosis, treatment, and daily life management.

-But how can nonprofits manage chronic care effectively with limited resources?
+But how can community health organizations manage chronic care efficiently with limited resources?

-Chronic Care Coordination (CCC) refers to a structured approach where care teams proactively support patients in managing long-term health conditions.
+Chronic Care Coordination (CCC) is a structured approach where care teams proactively support patients in managing long-term health conditions.
 This includes:

-For nonprofit healthcare organizations, CCC must be integrated, flexible, and deeply connected to the realities of the populations they serve.
+For community health organizations, CCC must be integrated, flexible, and tailored to the realities of the populations they serve.

-This is why nonprofits need chronic care coordination platforms built with their unique mission, workflows, and challenges in mind.
+This is why community health programs need CCC platforms built around their unique mission, workflows, and challenges.

 1. Community-Based Engagement